DavidH49/blackjack/README.md

 Debugging this was hell.

 # TODO
-* Make the code more concise, perhaps by adding a `Dealer` class
+* Make the code more readable, perhaps by adding a `Dealer` class